MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

 To prepare your learning environments you will:

 * create a solution and publisher
 * add both new and existing components required to meet the application requirements.
-Refer to the [data model document](https://raw.githubusercontent.com/MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/update-march-2021/Allfiles/Campus%20Management.png) for the metadata description (entities and relationships).
+Refer to the [data model document](https://raw.githubusercontent.com/MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/update-march-2021/Allfiles/Campus%20Management.png) for the metadata description (tables and relationships).
 You can hold CTRL+click or right click the link to open the data model document in a new window.

-Your solution will contain several entities upon completion of all the customizations:
+Your solution will contain several tables upon completion of all the customizations:

 -   Contact
 -   Building